evanthegrayt/vim-lovehandle/README.md

 ```

 ## Dependencies and Recommended Plugins
-Lovehandles was originall written around
+Lovehandles was originally written around
 [DadBod](https://github.com/tpope/vim-dadbod), so it sets variables specific to
 that plugin.
 However, you can use any plugin that can communicate with a
 database.
 You may just have to change the variables it uses for database URLs